 If a broker or brokerage firm makes an unsuitable investment recommendation or fails to adequately disclose the risks associated with an investment they may be liable for investment losses through FINRA arbitration.

-If you have suffered investment losses in a LJM Preservation and Growth Fund offering, the securities attorneys at The White Law Group may be able to help you.
+If you have suffered investment losses in LJM Preservation and Growth Fund, the securities attorneys at The White Law Group may be able to help you.
 Please contact The White Law Group at 1-888-637-5510 for a free consultation.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For more information on the firm, visit www.WhiteSecuritiesLaw.com.